Responsible hosting in Costa Rica

 We recommend that you share this Cleaning Manual with your guests and neighbors to promote a collective culture of hygiene and health in Costa Rican homes.

-We have put together a guide* (Spanish only) to help hosts who offer their listings through Airbnb familiarize themselves with their tax obligations.
+We have put together a tax guide* (available in English and Spanish) to help hosts who offer their listings through Airbnb familiarize themselves with their tax obligations.

 Tax is a complex subject and your tax obligations will vary depending on your particular circumstances, so we recommend that you research your own tax obligations or consult a tax professional for more specific information.